chrispaynter/architecture/Event Storming.md

 ## Decide on boundaries

 - Decide on the boundaries of the business domain you’re gonna discover.
-- On a Big picture event storming, you may tackle the whole business, or narrow down your focus to specific subdomains.
+- On a Big picture event storming, you may tackle the whole business,
--
+  - or narrow down your focus to specific subdomains.
+- Understanding the scale will help you to define the invitee list.

 ## Time